-No matter where you are on your agile journey, whether your applying kanban, or scrum, or are just starting to dabble with agile at scale, there's still a need to manage people, work, and time when planning your long-term strategic vision.
+No matter where you are on your agile journey, whether you're applying kanban, scrum, or are just starting to dabble with agile at scale, there's still a need to manage people, work, and time when planning your long-term strategic vision.
 In software, it's hard to paint a vision with disconnected tools, like Gantt charts, spreadsheets, and custom mixes of project portfolio management (PPM) tools.
-Or in my contractors case, his spreadsheet, email, and text message mashup becomes instantly impractical.
+Or in my contractor's case, his spreadsheet, email, and text message mashup is instantly impractical.

 Before we talk about dynamic forecasting solutions, let's talk about the steps to build a long-term agile plan using the metaphor of building a house:

 Whether it's a house or a product, you need to define the vision and outline the strategic themes.
 Think of themes as organization-wide focus areas.
 What do you want to focus on over the next quarter, 6-months, year?
 Where do you want to spend time and resources?
 Performance, user experience, security, new competitive features (hot tub anyone?), or a combination of all these?

 Of course, I wanted everything, but there's always those two pesky realities – time and money.
 Setting your high-priority themes will help you focus your time and energy to do a few things really well.

 For example, to support the security theme, we'd need to build a new foundation, with sheer walls on the frame, solid-core doors, and double-pane windows.

 Step 3.
 Break it down.